ucla-vision/xivo/wiki.md

 ## Evaluation

-We benchmarked the performance of our system in terms of ATE (Absolute Trajectory Error), RPE (Relative Pose Error), and computational cost against other top-performing open-source implementations, i.e., OKVIS, VINS-Mono and ROVIO, on publicly available datasets. *Our implementation achieves comparable accuracy at a fraction of the computational cost.*
+We benchmarked the performance of our system in terms of ATE (Absolute Trajectory Error), RPE (Relative Pose Error), and computational cost against other top-performing open-source implementations, i.e., OKVIS [Leutenegger *et al.*], VINS-Mono [Qin *et al.*] and ROVIO [Bloesch *et al.*], on publicly available datasets.
+*Our implementation achieves comparable accuracy at a fraction of the computational cost.* On a desktop PC equipped with an Intel Core i7 CPU @ 3.6 GHz, our system runs at around 140 Hz at low CPU consumption rate.
+As a comparison, OKVIS and VINS-Mono runs at around 20 Hz, and ROVIO runs at around 60 Hz.
+The runtime of our system can be further improved by better utilizing CPU cache and memory.

 ### Algorithm Categories